Jsjnsns78/Jsjnsns78.github.io/README.md

-hi my  pritam nice to meet you
+hi my name is pritam nice to meet you